searchivarius/py_mtasklite/README.md

 # Should be equal to [1, 4, 9, 16, 25]
 ```

-For a more detailed discussion, please, the [following page](docs/usage.md).

 # Features

 `mtasklite` extends the functionality of `pqdm` and has the following features: